-To file a trademark in Cuba the application must be processed before the Intellectual Property Office of Cuba (OCPI), as they are the authority responsible for managing intellectual property registration applications in Cuba.
+To file a trademark in Cuba, you must first submit the application to the Intellectual Property Office of Cuba (OCPI), since they are the authority responsible for managing intellectual property registration in the country.

 What is a trademark in Cuba?